petrknap/trunk/_drafts/organize-your-music-by-markers-and-php-cli-script.md

 If you have your files marked, you can use a [playlist generator].
 The [playlist generator] supports `m3u` and `pls` formats and needs [PHP] to run.
-You will also need script which configures [playlist generator] for you.
+You will also need script which configures the [playlist generator] for you.
 Like this one:

 {% gist 4f11249f720cf0213c2f run.php %}